brandleesee/ePSXe64Ubuntu/README.md

 bash e4u.sh
 ```

-Script will ask for SUDO password and eventually open GUI of ePSXe. <strong>CLOSE</strong> the ePSXe window to continue with the script.
+Script will ask for SUDO password and eventually open GUI of ePSXe. **CLOSE** the ePSXe window to continue with the script.

-## Set-Up
+### Set-Up

-Folder ePSXe will be created in Home folder <code>~/ePSXe</code>.
+Folder ePSXe will be created in Home folder ` ~/ePSXe `.

-libsdl-ttf2.0-0 will be installed.
+` libsdl-ttf2.0-0 ` will be installed.

 All downloaded compressed files are removed once set-up is complete.